Queens Botanical Garden: 21st-century additions

-In 1998, Queens Botanical Garden Society began devising a master plan for the garden.
+In 1998 Queens Botanical Garden Society began devising a master plan for the garden.
 Details of the plan were released in 2001.
 The project would convert much of the garden into a landscaped green space surrounding a watercourse, as well as add sustainable energy features that would allow the garden to retain all of the rainwater that it collected.
 The master plan was designed by BKSK Architects, Conservation Design Forum, and Atelier Dreiseitl.
 The $70 million cost would be paid for by the city and state governments, though at the time, funding from both governments was limited due to budget cuts.
 The following year, a fence was erected around the garden at a cost of $3.9 million.
 The arboretum at the west end of Queens Botanical Garden, which was formerly accessible after the rest of the garden had closed, was now within the limits of the fence.
 A renovation of the rest of the garden was also undertaken at a cost of $68 million.
 The additions included a green roof above one building, solar panels, geothermal power generation systems, stormwater collection systems, and new wetlands and water features.

 On September 27, 2007, Queens Botanical Garden's new Visitor & Administration Building was opened.
 The center, designed by BKSK Architects, was the first building in New York City to achieve the "Platinum" LEED rating, the highest energy-efficiency rating possible.
 The new building was the first phase of the renovated garden to open.
 The renovation also included the construction of an environmentally friendly parking lot on the garden's north side, which was shaped around the surrounding land contours and contains a meadow that was designed to accommodate additional parking.
 In addition, an artificial wetland and "cleansing biotope" were constructed to collect stormwater in the garden.

+The Bluestone Foundation donated $8 million to Queens Botanical Garden in January 2023, marking the largest donation in the garden's history.
+The funding was to be used for educational programs; following the donation, garden officials planned to erect a building for these programs.
+In March 2024, the office of U.S. Representative Grace Meng allocated $500,000 in federal funds for two new greenhouses at Queens Botanical Garden.
+The Queens Botanical Garden began constructing a new education center the next year for $34 million; this was partly funded by the Bluestone Foundation's 2023 grant.